 In a 43-0 loss to Pittsburgh, Cleveland ran for only nine yards on nine attempts.
 The passing game totaled 52 yards, with nine yards allowed in sacks.

 Green Bay allowed 80 yards in sacks in this 28-7 loss to Cincinnati.
-The offense ran for only 71 yards while Green Bay passed for 45 yards.
+The offense totaled 71 yards on the ground while adding another 45 yards through the air.

 Denver quarterbacks really struggled in this one.
 Mickey Slaughter went 0-for-7 passing while John McCormick went 2-of-13 for -1 yards.
 The Broncos ran for just 33 yards in this 45-7 loss to the Houston Oilers while giving up six yards in sacks.